Weava/Android-Starter/README.md

 * ~~The `feature` package should have a good example of how to design your application flow within each module.~~
 * ~~Testing examples would be setup for each unit within the `feature` and `user` packages.
 This would establish a small guide on how to write unit tests throughout your own application.~~
+* Add an actual example app for the feature packages
 * Create a more descriptive readme that would have a more in-depth discussion on how this app is structured.
 * Comments.
 Comments.
 Comments.